-MR PITBULL SAYS: THESE THINGS ALMOST NEVER STOP A DOG FIGHT
+THESE THINGS ALMOST NEVER STOP A DOG FIGHT

-STUN GUN!
 Only use a stun gun to stop a dog fight if you don't mind receiving a dog bite.
 A friend of mine had his own female Pitbull start fighting thru the fence with another dog who was inside her kennel (you cannot believe the damage they can do when having a dog fight through a fence).
-He grabbed a "HotShot" cattle prod and poked the female pitbull outside in the hind quarters.
+He grabbed a HotShot cattle prod and poked the female pitbull outside in the hind quarters.
 She quickly whirled around and came after him.
 He said it took her, in the heat of the battle, about 5 seconds to realize it was her master, before she relented.
 I have heard many stories of folks who have received dog bites when trying to stop a dog fight with a cattle prod.
 Personally, I would not try to stop a dog fight that way.